Decorra, Illinois

 Decorra is an unincorporated community in Henderson County, in the U.S. state of Illinois.

 History

 Decorra was founded in the 1880s when the railroad was extended to that point.
 A post office was established at Decorra in 1888, and remained in operation until 1929.

+Transportation

+Amtrak’s Southwest Chief, which operates between Los Angeles and Chicago, passes through the town on BNSF tracks, but makes no stop.
+A station is located in Fort Madison, 23 mi to the southwest.
+The California Zephyr has a stop located in Burlington, which is 14 mi to the northwest.